opendistro/for-elasticsearch-docs/index.md

 ## About Open Distro for Elasticsearch

 [Open Distro for Elasticsearch](http://example.com) is supported by Amazon Web Services.
-All components are available under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
+All components are available under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html) on [GitHub](https://github.com/OpenDistro).

 The project welcomes GitHub issues, bug fixes, features, plugins, documentation---anything at all.
 To get involved, see [Contribute](http://example.com/contribute) on the Open Distro for Elasticsearch project website.